brandonzhang1/Terminal-Programs/cshell/README.md

 log: print a history of executed commands with time and return codes

-theme: change the terminal's text colour to a set of supported colours: black, red, green, yellow, blue, magenta, cyan, white, and their bright versions.
+theme <arg>: change the terminal's text colour to a set of supported colours: black, red, green, yellow, blue, magenta, cyan, white, and their bright versions.

 The shell can also execute any command that the terminal can also execute.